TorinitTechnologies/frontend-reactjs-test/README.md

 - **is_archived** - call is archived or not
 - **call_type** - can be a `missed`, `answered` or `voicemail` call.

 ## Submission

-Fork this repository and send us a pull request.
+Please send the code via zip or rar without packages.
 We'll review it and get back to you in order to talk about your code!

-Contact us at yatin@torinit.ca if you need more details.
+Contact us at hr@torinit.com if you need more details.